Ranch Tamri

 What is the easiest half-day activity from Agadir with kids?

-Is Agadir safe for families?
+Is Agadir safe for a family holiday?

 What should families pack for Agadir?